lgeurts/lgeurts.github.io/_posts/2021-10-15-ubuntu-setup-notes-for-x1-carbon-gen8.md

 $ sudo apt-get install msr-tools
 $ sudo rdmsr -f 29:24 -d 0x1a2
 ```
-If you see 3 as a result value (or 15 when running on battery), you don’t have to do anything.
+If you see 3 as a result value (15 when running on the battery), you don’t have to do anything.
 Otherwise:
 1. Disable Secure Boot in the BIOS (won’t work otherwise);
 2. Run this command:
 ```